 Yellowdig Faculty Guide

 The Center for Distributed Learning (CDL) presents Yellowdig, an online learning community platform.
 Yellowdig offers an innovative way for students and faculty to interact and discuss course topics.
-Using a modern social media interface, users can take advantage of filters, hashtags, media, and reactions to enhance discussion.
+Using a social media interface, users can take advantage of media, polls, and reactions to enhance discussion.
 It also provides analytics to better understand individual and community engagement.
-And for faculty, the automatic grade pass-back from Yellowdig to Webcourses@UCF helps you spend more time actively engaging with your students and less time on manual grading.
+The automatic grade pass-back from Yellowdig to Webcourses@UCF helps faculty spend more time actively engaging with their students.

-Due to a limited number of licenses, our priority is to allocate them to support UCF credit-bearing, academic courses.
-This ensures that our resources are focused on directly enhancing the academic experience for students.
+Due to a limited number of Yellowdig licenses, the priority is to allocate them to support UCF credit-bearing, academic courses.
+This ensures that resources are focused on directly enhancing the academic experience for students.

 Is it Right for Me?